New Zealand passport robot thinks this Asian man's eyes are closed

 In 2010, Taiwanese-American blogger Joz Wang was shocked when her digital camera kept asking "did someone blink?" on photos of her, while a year before black users complained of HP webcams not being able to detect their faces.

-"(I'm) actually quite impressed that in the past 80 years we've gone from Turning machines to this software that can read a human face," Lee said.
+"(I'm) actually quite impressed that in the past 80 years we've gone from Turing machines to this software that can read a human face," Lee said.

 Some faces, at least.